 - 1.2 The PCSPS was originally set up under the Superannuation Act 1972.
-It comprises four pension arrangements known as Classic, Classic Plus, Premium and Nuvos and is closed to new members. - 1.3 Before 30 July 2007, anyone employed in an organisation covered by the PCSPS was eligible to participate in one of the final salary arrangements (Classic, Classic Plus and Premium), though from 1 October 2002, new entrants were generally only able to join Premium.
+It comprises four pension arrangements known as Classic, Classic Plus, Premium and Nuvos.
+It was closed to new members from 1 April 2015, and closed for all future accrual from 1 April 2022. - 1.3 Before 30 July 2007, anyone employed in an organisation covered by the PCSPS was eligible to participate in one of the final salary arrangements (Classic, Classic Plus and Premium), though from 1 October 2002, new entrants were generally only able to join Premium.
 All had a normal pension age of 60. - 1.4 From 30 July 2007, new joiners were offered membership of Nuvos, a career average pension with a normal pension age of 65.
 A summary of the way benefits are accrued in these arrangements is set out below.

-Arrangement Open From - To Accrual Rate Classic 1 June 1972 - 30 September 2002 1/80 th of final salary, plus lump sum of 3/80 ^{ths} of final salary Classic Plus 1 October 2002 (existing members only, never open to new members) 1/80 th of final salary, plus lump sum of 3/80 ^{ths} of final salary (service to 30 September 2002) 1/60 th of final salary (service from 1 October 2002) Premium 1 October 2002 - 29 July 2007 1/60 th of final salary Nuvos 30 July 2007 - 31 March 2015 2.3% of each year's pensionable earnings with the total amount adjusted in line with Orders made under the Pensions (Increase) Act 1971
+Arrangement Open From - To Accrual Rate Classic 1 June 1972 - 30 September 2002 1/80 th of final salary, plus lump sum of 3/80 ^{ths} of final salary Classic Plus 1 October 2002 (existing members only, never open to new members) 1/80 th of final salary, plus lump sum of 3/80 ^{ths} of final salary (service to 30 September 2002) 1/60 th of final salary (service from 1 October 2002) Premium 1 October 2002 - 29 July 2007 1/60th of final salary Nuvos 30 July 2007 - 31 March 2015 2.3% of each year's pensionable earnings, with the total amount adjusted in line with Orders made under the Pensions (Increase) Act 1971

-- 1.5 Retirement and other pension benefits are set out in rules made under the Superannuation Act 1972 and regulations made under the Public Service Pensions Act 2013. - 1.6 Pensions are increased in accordance with the Pensions (Increase) Act 1971 and the Social Security Pensions Act 1975, with annual increases being determined by the prevailing Pensions (Increase) Order.
+- 1.5 Retirement and other pension benefits are set out in rules made under the Superannuation Act 1972 and regulations made under the Public Service Pensions Act 2013. - 1.6 Pensions in payment are increased in accordance with the Pensions (Increase) Act 1971 and the Social Security Pensions Act 1975, with annual increases being determined by the prevailing Pensions (Increase) Order.
 The increase is applied on the first Monday after 6 April each year.
 Since 2011, the increase has been based on the change in the Consumer Prices Index (CPI) in the 12 months to the end of the preceding September.
-As CPI at September 2019 was 1.7%, there was a 1.7% increase to pensions in April 2020. - 1.7 Lump sum retirement benefits are payable automatically in Classic and also in Classic Plus (in respect of service up to 30 September 2002) and optional in other sections in return for commutation of pension at the rate of £12 of lump sum for every £1 of pension given up. - 1.8 Members of the PCSPS who leave service before the normal pension age are given a deferred award, provided they have at least two years' service (or have previously transferred in benefits from another pension arrangement).
-Deferred awards are up-rated annually in line with the provisions of the Pensions (Increase) Act 1971.
+As CPI at September 2020 was 0.5%, there was a 0.5% increase to pensions in April 2021. - 1.7 Lump sum retirement benefits are payable automatically in Classic and also in Classic Plus (in respect of service up to 30 September 2002) and optional in other sections in return for commutation of pension at the rate of £12 of lump sum for every £1 of pension given up. - 1.8 Members of the PCSPS who leave service before the normal pension age are given a deferred award, provided they have at least two years' service (or have previously transferred in benefits from another pension arrangement).
+Deferred awards for deferred pensions are up-rated annually in line with the provisions of the Pensions (Increase) Act 1971.
 Deferred members may also transfer their Scheme benefits to certain other pension arrangements.